 Tip

-If you want to be able to see the full path of every file on your Mac, click the View menu in the Finder and choose Show Path Bar.
+If you want to see the full path of every file on your Mac, click the View menu in the Finder and choose Show Path Bar.
 That will reveal the full path for any file you select.

 When you click the magnifying glass in the Finder window and start typing the name of a file in the search box, you’ll see the results of the search start to appear in the window.
 As you type more, the search narrows, and the number of files matching the term decreases.